Genealogy at the Wichita Public Library

 Did you know you can search the Wichita Library catalog of library books from your home or office?
 Catalog Search

-The genealogy center is located on the lower level at the central library; conveniently located in downtown Wichita, with plenty of parking, next to the Century II Convention Center.
+The Wulfmeyer Genealogy Center is located on the lower level at the central library; conveniently located in downtown Wichita, with plenty of parking, next to the Century II Convention Center.
 The address is:

 As you enter the genealogy area there are library guides available to help you to become familiar with the holdings and where things are.
 The first set of books on your right are those devoted to "how-to", general indexes, and census indexes.
 This is a good place to start or to come back to for searching the indexes.
 In the main area you will find two wings filled with bookshelves of genealogy and local history books.
 These holdings comprise most of the collection, however there are many more in the "back room" which are kept there because of their condition.
 All of these books are listed in the catalog.

-The WPL also has an extensive mircofilm collection.
+The WPL also has an extensive microfilm collection.
 It consists of the U. S. census records, many state census records, Indian census records, Dawes Rolls, newspapers, and many other records.

 Search the Library Catalog from Home